Events in Majorca on Friday / Saturday

 MUSIC

+Colonia Sant Pere.
+20.00: Chris Pookah - Scottish singer-songwriter.
+Cultural Centre, C. Sant Mateu.
+Three euros.

+Manacor.
+20.00: Balearic Symphony Orchestra, Gerhard Oppitz (piano); Brahms Piano Concerto No. 2, Beethoven Symphony No. 7 Op.
+92. Auditorium, Passeig Ferrocarril.
+18 euros. www.teatredemanacor.cat.

 Palma.
-20.00: Women Don’t Wait series - Iona Fyfe (Scottish folk singer).
+20.00: 2nd George Sand International Music Festival with Miguel Alonso (baritone), Laura Pérez (piano); Mozart, Schubert and others.
 Sa Nostra Cultural Centre, C. Concepció 12.
-Twelve euros.
+15 euros.

+Palma.
+21.00: Hija de la Luna - tribute to Spanish pop group Mecano.
+Auditorium, Paseo Marítimo 18.
+32 euros. www.auditoriumpalma.com.

 CHILDREN’S CORNER

 Palma.
 18.30 Circ Historic Raluy (circus without animals) at C/Andreu Torrens next to the old Lluis Sitjar stadium (Parc de Sa Riera).
-Hours are Sundays and November 1 at 12.15 and 17.00 , week days 18.30 except on Mondays and Tuesdays when they are not open.
-Saturdays 17.00 and 19.30.
+Hours are Sunday’s and November 1 at 12.15 and 17.00 , week days 18.30 except on Mondays and Tuesdays which they are not open.
+Saturday’s 17.00 and 19.30.
 Tickets at the box office from 15.00 and on Sundays at 11.00.
 On line www.raluy.com.
 Thursday special prices 6 euros and 10 euros.
-Runs until Sunday November 3.
 Tickets start from 15 euros adults and 9 euros children.
+Due to its success it has been extended now until Sunday November 17.

 MUSIC